Pattern Testing Explained

 Good to know – How much yarn will I need if …?

-Different yarn weights – my nightmare
+Different yarn weights – my personal nightmare

-DK yarn (#3) has a yardage of between 240 and 300 m per 100 g ball, while Aran yarn (#4) has only 120 to 240 metres for the same weight.
+For example: DK yarn (#3) has a yardage of between 240 and 300 metres per 100-gram ball while Aran yarn (#4) offers only 120 to 240 metres for the same weight.
+The thread of a DK yarn is finer and longer.

 Changing yarn weights